BorisVictoria/ccprog2-mp/README.md

-# ccprog2-mp
+# Ultimate Shopping Console C Application

-Ultimate Shopping Console C Application
+A CLI-based shopping application with the option to register users, create items, log transactions, and show shopping statistics.

 Made by: Jose Carlos Regala, Boris Victoria